Rahul Bhargava: How stories move

 Rahul, how do you work with information?

 In a few ways.
 One is that I try to understand what's out there and understand what it's saying.
-We particularly work with information at the.
+We particularly work with information at the Center for Civic Media.
 We care a lot about news and how information flows.
 How does a story go from a blog to a mainstream newspaper to television?
 We look at that question and we try to study it quantitatively.
 So, we don't just look at the story of what someone thinks is happening.
 We say, "Alright, how can we actually measure this?
 How can we go out and get all the mentions of some story that happened in the last month?
 How can we combine that with all of the mentions on social media?
 How can we combine that with what people are saying in the blogs?"
 When you pull all that together, you can start to get a sense of how information moves.
 And we call that the “media ecosystem”.

 So, how does information move through that network of media sources?
 We think that matters because what stories get told really matter.
 They shape our perceptions and they shape how we understand the world.
 So, if we can try to understand which stories get told and which ones don't, we can have a better sense of how our world is being constructed.